Best Tools for Applying Turmeric Masks (Brushes, Spatulas, or Hands?)

 Hygiene Tip

 Never dip your fingers directly into mask jars.
 Use a spatula to scoop product onto a clean surface or brush.
-This prevents bacteria from contaminating your products.
+This keeps your products free of germs.

 Bristle Brushes: Use With Caution